 - (a) the minimum rate of postage on a commercial packet shall be twopence halfpenny; and - (b) the minimum rate of postage on a sample packet shall be one penny. - 4.
-There shall be charged and paid on an outgoing printed packet (other than a magazine for Canada and Newfoundland or a packet consisting of literature for the blind) posted at any of the places of origin mentioned in sub-paragraph (iii) of paragraph (1) of Regulation 1 of this Warrant for transmission to any of the destinations mentioned in the same sub-paragraph, the following rates of postage:- - Where the weight of the printed packet exceeds 2 ounces but does not exceed 4 ounces ...
-1d.
-For every additional 2 ounces or fractional part thereof ... ... ... ... ... ... ... ...
-1⁄2d. - No postage shall be payable if the weight of the printed packet does not exceed 2 ounces. - 5.
-There shall be charged and paid on every mail bag containing printed packets (other than magazines for Canada and Newfoundland) for transmission as provided by the Regulation the sidenote of which is "Transmission in bulk of printed packets," a rate of postage of fourpence for every pound in weight of the mail bag and its contents.
-Provided that for this purpose the weight of each mail bag and its contents shall be calculated to the nearest pound. - 6.
-There shall be charged and paid on every magazine for Canada and Newfoundland the following rates of postage, that is to say:- - On every packet exceeding two ounces but not exceeding six ounces in weight, one penny. - On every packet exceeding six ounces but not exceeding one pound and a half in weight, three halfpence. - On every packet exceeding one pound and a half in weight, for every half pound or fractional part of a half pound, one halfpenny. - 7.
-There shall be charged and paid on every mail bag containing magazines for Canada and Newfoundland as provided by the Regulation the sidenote of which is "Transmission in bulk of printed packets," the rate of postage of one penny for every pound in weight of the mailbag and its contents.
-Provided that for this purpose the weight of each mail bag and its contents shall be calculated to the nearest pound. - 8.
-Except as otherwise provided in this Warrant, there shall be charged and paid on every outgoing postal packet consisting of literature for the blind the following rates of postage, that is to say:-
+There shall be charged and paid on every mail bag containing printed packets (other than magazines for Canada and Newfoundland) for transmission as provided by Regulation 38 of this Warrant a rate of postage of fourpence for every pound in weight of the mail bag and its contents.
+Provided that for this purpose the weight of each mail bag and its contents shall be calculated to the nearest pound. - 5.
+There shall be charged and paid on every magazine for Canada and Newfoundland the following rates of postage, that is to say:-

+On every packet exceeding two ounces but not exceeding six ounces in weight, one penny.

+- On every packet exceeding six ounces but not exceeding one pound and a half in weight, three halfpence. - On every packet exceeding one pound and a half in weight, for every half pound or fractional part of a half pound, one halfpenny. - 6.
+There shall be charged and paid on every mail bag containing magazines for Canada and Newfoundland as provided by Regulation 38 of this Warrant the rate of postage of one penny for every pound in weight of the mail bag and its contents.
+Provided that for this purpose the weight of each mail bag and its contents shall be calculated to the nearest pound.

+7. Except as otherwise provided in this Warrant, there shall be charged and paid on every outgoing postal packet consisting of literature for the blind the following rates of postage, that is to say:-

+On every packet not exceeding two pounds in weight, one halfpenny.

+On every packet exceeding two pounds, but not exceeding five pounds in weight, one penny.

+On every packet exceeding five pounds, but not exceeding eight pounds in weight, three halfpence.

+On every packet exceeding eight pounds, but not exceeding eleven pounds in weight, twopence.

+On every packet exceeding eleven pounds, but not exceeding fifteen pounds in weight, twopence halfpenny.

+8. Except as otherwise provided in this Warrant, there shall be charged and paid on every insured box addressed to any country or place with which the Postmaster General may for the time being have an arrangement for the exchange of insured boxes, the following rates of postage:-

+On every insured box not exceeding ten ounces in weight, tenpence.

+On every insured box exceeding ten ounces in weight, for the first ten ounces, tenpence, and for every additional two ounces or fractional part of two ounces, twopence.

+9. There shall be charged and paid on every small packet addressed to any country or place with which the Postmaster General may for the time being have an arrangement for the exchange of small packets the following rates of postage, that is to say:-

+For every two ounces or fractional part of two ounces in weight, one penny.

+Provided that the minimum rate of postage on a small packet shall be fivepence.